 For some, singleness is a choice to remain celibate amid a same-sex attraction.

-For some, their singleness is due to not having found the right person in God’s timing.
+Some singleness is due to not finding the right person in God’s timing.

 We act as if the single person is incomplete without a spouse while preaching that every person is made complete in Christ.